 Alternatively, you can use the EzyReg system or call the CTP Regulator Enquiries Line on 1300 303 558.

-You can choose to insurer with Allianz at the time you renew your vehicle’s registration in one of two ways.
+You can choose to insure with Allianz at the time you renew your vehicle’s registration in one of two ways.

 The CTP Regulator conducts periodic claimant surveys.
 Claimants are surveyed approximately three months after lodging a claim, and include claimants that are receiving legal representation.
 The survey questions focus on Responsiveness, Information Usability, Staff Professionalism and Communication.
 The survey results in the calculation of a published claimant satisfaction score, expressed as a percentage, which is displayed on registration renewal documents next to each Approved Insurer.